coderamen666/srd-v3.5-md/epic/epic-feats.md

 bonus spells of those levels, as shown on Table: Expanded Ability Modifiers and Bonus Spells, but only if they already have at least one spell slot of that level (such as from the Improved Spell Capacity feat).
-A character without any spell slots of a level can't receive any bonus spells of that level, even if the appropriate ability score is high enough to award them.
+A character without any spell slots of a level can’t receive any bonus spells of that level, even if the appropriate ability score is high enough to award them.